Calendar Girls (2015 film)

-Calendar Girls is a 2015 Indian drama film directed by Madhur Bhandarkar and co-produced by Sangeeta Ahir and Bhandarkar Entertainment.
-Akanksha Puri played a main female lead role.
+Calendar Girls is a 2015 Indian Hindi-language drama film directed by Madhur Bhandarkar and co-produced by Sangeeta Ahir and Bhandarkar Entertainment.
+Akanksha Puri played the main female lead role.
 The film's music was composed by Meet Bros Anjjan and Amaal Mallik.
-The film released on 25 September 2015.
+The film was released on 25 September 2015.
 According to Bhandarkar, the story of Calendar Girls is 75% reality and 25% fiction.

 Plot

-The plot begins with photographer Timmy Anand (Rohit Roy) who is in the process of calling the 5 girls whom he has chosen from different parts of India and Pakistan – Mayuri Chauhan (Ruhi Singh) from Rohtak, Paroma Ghosh (Satarupa Pyne) from Kolkata, Nandita Menon (Akanksha Puri) from Hyderabad, Nazneen Malik (Avani Modi) from Lahore and Sharon Pinto (Kyra Dutt) from Goa to come to Mumbai for shooting for the country's most prestigious annual calendar which is a joint effort of a business tycoon, Kumar Kukreja (Suhel Seth) and him.
+The plot begins with photographer Timmy Anand (Rohit Roy) who is in the process of calling the 5 girls whom he has chosen from different parts of India – Mayuri Chauhan (Ruhi Singh) from Rohtak, Paroma Ghosh (Satarupa Pyne) from Kolkata, Nandita Menon (Akanksha Puri) from Hyderabad, Nazneen Malik (Avani Modi) from Lahore and Sharon Pinto (Kyra Dutt) from Goa to come to Mumbai for shooting for the country's most prestigious annual calendar which is a joint effort of a business tycoon, Kumar Kukreja (Suhel Seth) and him.

 The story now shifts to give a brief introduction about the personal life of the five girls.
-Mayuri, who is from Rohtak lives with her parents who are very supportive and encouraging of her becoming a calendar girl and are sure that she will make it big in life.
+Mayuri, who is from Rohtak lives with her parents who are very supportive and encouraging of her becoming a calendar girl.
 Paroma, who is from Kolkata, has her parents and an elder brother who are not happy about her entering the modelling business.
-Her father tells her to go if she wants but not come back.
-Paroma decides to leave and saying that she won't come back, instead she'd call them to Mumbai one day and they will feel proud of her.
+Paroma decides to leave and she'd call them to Mumbai one day and they will feel proud of her.
 Nandita, who is from Hyderabad, has her parents and an elder sister.
 Her family consists of all achievers with her mom and dad being CEOs of a company and her sister Sharda (Samikssha Batnagar) who has recently become the youngest Vice President of a company.
 Nandita has decided to make it big by becoming a calendar girl.
-Nazneen, who is from Lahore stays with her boyfriend Inzamam (Deepak Wadhwa) in London and feels that she has still not achieved anything big in life yet and calendar girl will be a platform for her to get into Bollywood.
-However Inzamam is not supportive of this, but she slaps him and decides to leave.
+Nazneen, who is from Lahore stays with her boyfriend Inzamam (Deepak Wadhwa) and feels that she has still not achieved anything big in life yet and calendar girl will be a platform for her to get into Bollywood.
+However Inzamam is not supportive of this, but she decides to leave.
 Sharon who is from Goa is jogging on the beach with her friend who tells her about how bad the glamour world is and she shouldn't be going for this but she does not believe much about the rumours of the glamour world and decides to go ahead.